Estimated reading time: 8 minutes

 - Sample Chapters

-Various agents have their preferred ways of arranging the elements of a book proposal, and different names for each element.
-But the basics are the same.
+Various agents have different names for and preferred ways of arranging the elements of a book proposal, but the basics are the same.

 To learn more about proposals, watch Barry’s YouTube presentation on “Writing a Great Non-Fiction Book Proposal.”